 TRENTON, N.J. - Neither registering to do business in a state nor employing a small amount of people in that state subjects a company to general jurisdiction, a federal judge in New Jersey held Aug.
 20 in dismissing asbestos claims (James McCourt and Mabel McCourt v.
 A.O.
 Smith Water Products Co., et al., No. 14-221, D. N.J.; 2015 U.S. Dist.
 LEXIS 110111).

-CAMDEN, N.J. - The federal judge in New Jersey presiding over the litigation brought by a school district seeking damages related to a chemical spill caused by the derailment of a train crossing the bridge over Mantua Creek on June 8 partially dismissed some of the claims against the railroad company defendants.
-The judge ruled that the school district had shown that the defendants owed it a duty of care, but the judge also concluded that the defendants were not liable for negligence resulting in a reduction in the property taxes (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).
+CAMDEN, N.J. - The federal judge in New Jersey presiding over a lawsuit brought by residents who sued a group of railroad company defendants seeking damages related to a vinyl chloride spill caused by the derailment of a train crossing the bridge over Mantua Creek on Aug.
+18 dismissed two of the defendants from the case (In re: Paulsboro Derailment Cases, No. 13-784, D. N.J.).

 TRENTON, N.J. - A forum selection clause for Google Play requiring that all disputes be resolved in California led a New Jersey federal judge on Aug.
 13 to transfer allegations of contributory trademark infringement and tortious interference with prospective economic advantage there (Spy Phone Labs LLC v.
 Google Inc. et al., No. 14-6565, D. N.J.; 2015 U.S. Dist.
 LEXIS 106365).